Kumano Ancient Trail

 • 4

-• Traditional Japanese Ryokan Inn Onsen Ryokan (Hot spring Travellers Inn)
+• Traditional Japanese Ryokan Inn Onsen Ryokan (Hot Spring Inn)

 • Meal Breakfast, Dinner

-Today we hike two scenic sections of the Kumano Kodo trail, passing ridge-top villages and oji shrines.
+Today we hike two scenic sections of the Kumano Kodō trail, passing ridge-top villages and ōji shrines.
 Nobles would rest at these sub-shrines to refresh themselves and compose poems.
-From Chikatsuyu we walk first to Kobiro, then take a local bus to Hoshinmon-oji.
-From Hoshinmon-oji we descend to Hongu Grand Shrine.
-The symbol of the shrine is the mythological three-legged raven, representing the Hongu, Nachi, and Hayatama shrines – the same motif as the one used by the Japan Football Association.
-The three-legged crow was in mythology sent to guide Emperor Jimmu on his journey from Kumano to the Yamato Plain.
-After visiting the shrine, we transfer by local bus to Yunomine Onsen, one of the oldest hot springs in Japan, or to Kawayu Onsen famous for the thermal water bubbling to the surface of the crystal-clear river.
-We stay overnight in a comfortable Ryokan with its own hot spring bath or ‘rotemburo’.
+From Chikatsuyu we take a local bus to Hoshinmon-ōji and walk to Hongū Grand Shrine.
+The symbol of the shrine is the mythical three-legged crow, representing Hongū, Nachi, and Hayatama shrines – the same motif as the one used by the Japan Football Association.
+In mythology, the three-legged crow was sent to guide Emperor Jimmu on his journey from Kumano to the Yamato Plain, now present-day Nara prefecture.
+After visiting the shrine, pass through Dainichi-goe and head to Yunomine Onsen.
+Dainichi-goe has been a popular pilgrimage route since ancient times.
+Along the way, moss-covered stone pavements and cedar forests create a mystical atmosphere.
+From the top of the mountain, you can see the Kumano River and the surrounding mountains, and the attraction is that you can feel nature and history.

 • Day